This guide discusses gubbing in matched betting. Learn about betting account restrictions.

 Gubbing or getting gubbed is when a bookmaker bans you from free bets and bonuses.

 - Bookmaker traders manually check your account activity.
-They decide that you are an “uprofitable customer”.
+The conclusion is: “unprofitable customer”.

-- Alternatively, your betting patterns have triggered an alert on the bookmaker’s risk management system.
+- Alternatively, your betting patterns have triggered a risk management alert.
+You are a risk to the bookmaker’s profits.

-Either way, you’ll receive an email from the bookmaker barring you from offers.
+Either way, you’ll receive an email from the bookmaker barring you from future offers.

 The bookies will reduce your maximum stake or limit you to zero.
 A gubbing is usually a final decision.
 It is rare for a bookmaker to reverse your account restrictions.